Michael Murphy conducts routine operations

 |0

-This work, Michael Murphy conducts routine operations, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michael Murphy conducts routine operations [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.